glopzel/bojack-horseman-api/README.md

 #### Tech used

-Node.js + Express.js and Heroku.
+MongoDB, Node, Express and Heroku

 ## Future Plans